 The BSD is charged at a flat rate of 15% and needs to be added on top of the Ad valorem duty.

-In total, this results in a hefty stamp duty of 30%.
+This results in a hefty stamp duty of 30%.

-In the past, both locals and mainland Chinese found ways to avoid paying the hefty stamp duties, as it was charged to permanent residents that were second time home buyers.
+In the past, both locals and mainland Chinese found ways to avoid paying the hefty stamp duties, as it was charged to permanent residents that were second-time home buyers.

-Simply put, he was considered a “first time home buyer” and had never bought a property in his own name.
+Simply put, he was considered a “first-time homebuyer” and had never bought a property in his own name.
 He also possessed a permanent residence permit at the time.

 Who pays for the buyer’s stamp duty, the buyer or the seller?